EmanuelG-Gaming/Icosahedron/README.md

 - Run it.

 ## On Linux:
 Note: Some libraries like SoLoud and GLAD are already ready for linkage, but the other libraries have to be installed through the package manager.
+We will use development (shared) packages for Debian distros.

-To get started, run the following commands to install the remaining dependencies:
+To get started, run the following commands to install the dependencies:

 ### For Arch-distributions:
 ```